jekyllgrim/ZScript_Basics/09_Custom_functions.md

 }
 ```

-Functions have to be defined inside a class and by default only that class will be able to call them—this type of function is called a **method**.
+Functions have to be defined inside a class, and by default only that class will be able to call them—this type of function is called a **method**.

 Non-method functions are possible—those are known as **static functions** and they're described in a [later subsection](#Static-functions).